 It is important that drivers know they can be ticketed for driving “too fast for conditions” even if they are driving at or below the posted speed limit.
 That is because Michigan’s “basic speed law” requires drivers to drive at “a careful and prudent speed not greater than nor less than is reasonable and proper, having due regard to the traffic, surface, and width of the highway and of any other condition existing at the time.”
 (MCL 257.627(1))

-This year, the OHSP is expanding its winter driving safety outreach by launching a new website packed with tips and useful resources.
-When drivers visit www.michigan.gov/WinterDriving, they can find advice addressing a wide range of cold-weather challenges, including: planning a safe route, how to control their vehicle, what to do in an emergency, passenger safety, tire tips and more.
+The OHSP has expanded its winter driving safety outreach by launching its “Winter Driving” website which is packed with tips and useful resources that address a wide range of cold-weather challenges, including: planning a safe route, how to control their vehicle, what to do in an emergency, passenger safety, tire tips and more.

 With the winter driving accident statistics along with our automobile crash attorneys first-hand experience helping car crash victims that speed – especially excessive speed with Michigan winter road conditions – is the top contributing factor to causing otherwise completely preventable car crashes.

 SAFETY REMINDER: Slowing down is always your best defense during icy Michigan winter road conditions and winter weather.